PewnaZaba/PewnaZaba/README.md

 - 👋 Hi, I’m @PewnaZaba
 - 👀 I’m interested in programing, i use PHP and all thisngs to build websities from many, many years.
-I start PHP programing when PHP3.0 was a current version - this was before dinosaurus.
+I start PHP programing when PHP3.0 was a current version - there was before dinosaurus.
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: http://eko.org.pl